 The PhD programme is for students working in Musicology, Ethnomusicology, Popular Music Studies and Cultural Studies in music.
 You will work with your supervisor towards the presentation of a thesis on your research topic by the end of your study period.
 For a full-time student this is normally at least two and a half years, and for a part-time student it is normally at least four years.

-- Doctoral and Scholarships Office maintains information about scholarships for study at Otago and around the world.
+- Scholarships for study at Otago and around the world.

-- Visit the postgraduate section on the main Otago website for more information about postgraduate study.
+- Postgraduate section on the main Otago website

 - Bell, Kiri Frances.
 Stranger than Fiction.
 (MFA, completed in April 2018)